TharukaSenevirathne/Hall-Allocation-System/README.md

-The Hall Allocation and Event Management System for the University
+The Hall Allocation and Event Management System for the University..